The very public argument between the “new atheists” and religion was big news a decade or two ago, but it seems to have faded away.

 A long look back

-In my previous post, Logic or feelings, I mentioned when, back in the day, the “four horsemen” of the “new atheism” were riding triumphantly into the best-seller lists, internet arguments between atheists and theists seem liked they were important, and atheists confidently predicted the demise of religion.
+In my previous post, Logic or feelings, I mentioned when, back in the day, the “four horsemen” of the “new atheism” were riding triumphantly into the best-seller lists, internet arguments between atheists and theists seemed like they were important, and atheists confidently predicted the demise of religion.

-My post was part reminiscence – after all, while I found many of the discussions contained more light than heat, I made some good friends and found some respectful protagonists.
+My post was part reminiscence – after all, while I found many of the discussions contained more heat than light, I made some good friends and found some respectful protagonists.
 But I thought I had said enough on that topic.

 But two things have come to my attention this week that lead me to delve a little deeper.